jlesage/docker-baseimage-gui/README.md

 The baseimage include a simple log monitor.
 This monitor allows sending notification(s) when a particular message is detected in a log or status file.

-This system has two main components: notification definitions and notifications backends (targets).
+This system has two main components: notification definitions and notification backends (targets).
 Definitions describe properties of a notification (title, message, severity, etc) and how it is triggered (filtering function).
 Once a matching string is found in a file, a notification is triggered and sent to one